conorod1992/expiry_tracker/README.md

 mypy custom_components/expiry_tracker
 ```

-The repository is also structured for hassfest and HACS validation.
+The repository is also structured for HACS and Home Assistant `hassfest` validation.